gazdgabr/364final/README.md

       use it to effect in the application (e.g. won't count if you make a query that has no effect on what you see, what is saved, or anything that happens in the app).
+      *realized at the end that I hadn't needed to - oops*

 - [x] **At least one query of data using an `.all()` method and send the results of that query to a template.**